AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/aem-forms-cloud-service-communications-batch-processing.md

 <!-- For example, you include the following JSON in the body of HTTP APIs to create a batch named wknd-job: -->

-Depois de criar um lote, é possível usar a variável `GET /config /[configName]/execution/[execution-identifier]` para ver detalhes do lote.
+Você pode usar `GET /config /[configName]` para ver detalhes da configuração do lote.

 ### Executar um lote {#run-a-batch}